jittuu/jittuu.github.com/_posts/2014-03-17-AspNet-localization-routing.markdown

 }
 {% endhighlight %}

-I create [RouteHandler][],a hook to Asp.Net routing, to handle redirection for _without localization token in url_  and a wrapper handler of [MvcRouteHandler][] to handle other cases. `LocalizedRouteHandler` update current thread's culture information before it delegate to `MvcRouteHandler`.
-I believe that the comment in the code should explain well itself.
+I create [RouteHandler][],a hook to Asp.Net routing, to handle redirection for _without localization token in url_.

 {% highlight csharp %}
 using System.Globalization;